manuelz120/extremely-vulnerable-flask-app/README.md

 - Turn off after user ⚠️
 - Use at your own risk ⚠️

+## Getting started

+Registration is based on invites.
+Either hack your way into the systems, or use the leaked invite code `a36e990b-0024-4d55-b74a-f8d7528e1764` to get started.

+## Resetting state

+Either create a fresh docker container, or remove the local database (`database.db`) and restart the app.

 ## Tools

 - Python 3 + Flask
 - SQLAlchemy + SQLite Database
 - Jinja Templating
 - [Bootstrap-Flask](https://bootstrap-flask.readthedocs.io/en/stable/)

+## Vulnerability Documentation, Exploit scripts and solutions

+TODO